rutvik025/Anime-effects-on-human-face/readme.md

-# AnimeGANv2 Streamlit App
+# 🎨 AnimeGANv2 Streamlit App

-Transform your photos into stunning anime-style artwork using AnimeGANv2 models — all wrapped in a simple and interactive Streamlit web app.
+Transform your photos into stunning anime-style artwork using **AnimeGANv2** models — all wrapped in a simple and interactive **Streamlit web app**.

+---

-## Overview
+## 🚀 Overview

-This project provides an easy-to-use interface for anime-style image transformation.
-It leverages pretrained ONNX models (Hayao, Paprika, Shinkai) to convert real-world images into stylized anime versions directly in your browser.
+This project provides an easy-to-use interface for **anime-style image transformation**.
+It leverages **pretrained ONNX models** (Hayao, Paprika, Shinkai) to convert real-world images into stylized anime versions directly in your browser.

+---

-## Features
+## 🧠 Features

-🧩 Multiple Styles – Supports Hayao, Shinkai, and Paprika model variants.
+- 🧩 **Multiple Styles** – Supports Hayao, Shinkai, and Paprika model variants.

-💻 Streamlit UI – Simple, interactive frontend for real-time transformation.
+- 💻 **Streamlit UI** – Simple, interactive frontend for real-time transformation.

-⚡ ONNX Runtime – Fast and lightweight inference using optimized models.
+- ⚡ **ONNX Runtime** – Fast and lightweight inference using optimized models.

-🧍 Face Detection & Preprocessing – Automatically handles alignment and validation.
+- 🧍 **Face Detection & Preprocessing** – Automatically handles alignment and validation.

-🖼️ High-Quality Outputs – Generates clean, stylized anime portraits.
+- 🖼️ **High-Quality Outputs** – Generates clean, stylized anime portraits.

+---

+## 🗂️ Project Structure

 ## ⚙️ Installation & Setup
 ### 1️⃣ Clone the repository